 - 1. For all assessment elements that are part of the formal, i.e. summative, assessment, a resit opportunity is installed, unless specified differently in the course manual. - 2.
-Students who obtained a pass for the module cannot take part in the resit-examination. - 3.
-For every module, one resit examination is offered. - 4.
-With the label no grade, the student automatically registers for the resit, but the right to an extra resit is forfeited - 5.
-The examiner decides upon format and content of the resit examination. - 6.
+Students who obtained a Pass for the course exam cannot take part in the resitexamination. - 3.
+For every course, one exam resit is offered. - 4.
+With the label NG, the student automatically registers for the resit, but the right to an extra resit is forfeited. - 5.
+The examiner decides upon format and content of the exam resit. - 6.
 Dependent on personal circumstances (as listed in article 7.2 of the EER), an additional resit can be requested from the BoE.
-Requests need to be motivated and follow article 5.3. - Assessments (sub-exams) passed within a module that the student failed will lose their validity after the academic year in which they were passed, unless the BoE decides otherwise.
+Requests need to be motivated and follow article 5.3. - 7.
+Assessments (sub-exams) passed within a course that the student failed, will lose their validity upon conclusion of the academic year in which these assessments were passed, unless the BoE decides otherwise.